Skip to main content

 According to a SlashData 2020 survey, almost 90% of the developers interviewed were using APIs to some extent.
 With this in mind, it’s no wonder that even if you’re a manual or an automation tester looking for a job change, the hiring interview will consist of API-related questions.

-In this article, I’ll take you through some of the most common and important API testing interview questions, and provide the right answer for each one.
+In this article, I’ll take you through some of the most common and important API testing interview questions and provide the ideal answer for each one.
 Let’s get to it!

 1. What is API testing?